simPod/GrafanaJsonDatasource/README.md

 To work with this datasource the backend needs to implement 4 urls:

 - `/` should return 200 ok.
 Used for "Test connection" on the datasource config page.
-- `/search` should return available metrics when invoked by the find metric options on the query tab in panels.
+- `/search` should return available metrics when invoked.
 - `/query` should return metrics based on input.
 - `/annotations` should return annotations.